Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Introduction

 \section{Introduction}

 In order to realize a quantum advantage, many researchers have been considering the usage of NISQ devices \cite{P18,HM2017} for the purposes of solving difficult problems in combinatorial optimization.
 Of particular interest is the Quantum Approximate Optimization Algorithm (QAOA), a hybrid quantum-classical algorithm developed by Farhi et al. that can be applied to a large variety of combinatorial optimization problems \cite{FGG14}.
-We study the use of QAOA to solve one of the most famous NP-hard combinatorial optimization problems, called Max-Cut.
-Given a weighted graph $G = (V,E)$, with vertex set $V = [n]$, edge set $E \subseteq \binom{V}{2}$ and weights $w: E \to \mathbb{R}$, the Max-Cut problem is to find a partition of $V$ into two disjoint sets $S, V \setminus S \subseteq V$, such that the total weight of the edges across the partition, i.e. $\text{cut}(S) := \sum_{e \in E} w_e \cdot \mathbf{1}[e \in S \times (V \setminus S)]$, is maximized.
+We study the use of QAOA to solve one of the most famous NP-hard combinatorial optimization problems, called Max-Cut.\footnote{Although this work focuses on Max-Cut, our approach can be applied to any suitable combinatorial optimization problem by converting a generic QUBO instance into a Max-Cut instance \cite{DGS18}, and then applying the same techniques.
+This conversion requires only one additional qubit; however, such a conversion is not necessarily approximation-preserving.} Given a weighted graph $G = (V,E)$, with vertex set $V = [n]$, edge set $E \subseteq \binom{V}{2}$ and weights $w: E \to \mathbb{R}$, the Max-Cut problem is to find a partition of $V$ into two disjoint sets $S, V \setminus S \subseteq V$, such that the total weight of the edges across the partition, i.e. $\text{cut}(S) := \sum_{e \in E} w_e \cdot \mathbf{1}[e \in S \times (V \setminus S)]$, is maximized.
 The Max-Cut of $G$ is denoted by $\text{Max-Cut}(G) = \max_{S \subseteq V} \text{cut}(S)$.

 In the standard QAOA algorithm, qubits are initialized in the $\ket{+}$ state along the $x$-axis of the Bloch sphere, tensorized $n$ times, and QAOA's mixing Hamiltonian rotates each qubit about this same axis.
-It is not difficult to show that the initial state of standard QAOA is the highest energy eigenstate of the mixing Hamiltonian; a necessary condition needed to prove QAOA's convergence towards the optimal cut (due to QAOA's relationship to quantum adiabatic computing) \cite{FGG14}.

-We propose a QAOA variant, called QAOA-warmest, that combines two key insights: (1) quantum adiabatic arguments can be used to achieve convergence towards the optimal cut value with increased circuit depth, and (2) the initial quantum state can be changed to a biased superposition of cuts which has the potential to yield a better distribution of cuts at low circuit depths.
-Combined, we believe these two insights allow QAOA-warmest to perform exceptionally well (compared to standard QAOA) across a multitude of circuit depths.
+The promise of this approach lies in Farhi et al.'s \cite{FGG14} result that establishes a connection between standard QAOA and quantum adiabatic computing, showing that with increased circuit depth, standard QAOA converges to the Max-Cut.
+This connection relies on the initial state of standard QAOA being the highest energy eigenstate of the mixing Hamiltonian.